Yohaido159/modular-api-client/README.md

 # Description

-This package provides a customizable API client equipped with a rich set of decorators that allow you to modify, extend, and manipulate the behavior of the client.
-Using TypeScript, the decorators can modify request headers, add authentication, log requests and responses, set versions, and more.
-The decorator pattern allows for great flexibility and clean code, and the classes and interfaces provided can be extended for even more functionality.
+This package offers a customizable API client using decorators, enabling the modification of request headers, addition of authentication, versioning, and more.

 # Installation